Jordan C. Blumenthal is a senior associate in the Litigation Department and a member of the Investigations, Compliance and Defense Practice.

 Mr. Blumenthal joined the firm in 2015 after five years practicing public interest law for both private and government organizations.
 At Jenner & Block, he has focused his practice on criminal and regulatory investigations (both internal and government-initiated) and corporate compliance counseling, but also has developed experience in complex civil litigation.
-His work has spanned a wide variety of industries, including the banking and financial services, aviation and aerospace, environmental services and remediation, insurance, and defense industries.
+His work in investigations and litigation has spanned a wide variety of market sectors, including banking and financial services, healthcare, environmental services and remediation, aviation and aerospace, insurance and the defense industry.

 Mr. Blumenthal is admitted to practice in Illinois and the District of Columbia.